 In a previous post, we wrote about how to champion IoT and build a sustainable competitive advantage in various industries.
 Develop your digital strategy with AI and IoT in equal measure because they have become largely inseparable.
 You can even think of it as “AIoT” if you like (completely up to though).

-To recap: The role of AI in Industry 4.0 is to:
+The role of AI in Industry 4.0 is to:

 - Analyze large amounts of data fast